-The City Forester has a good knowledge of what kinds of trees do well in Hastings.
-You can obtain a list of these from him or just stop by the Parks & Recreation Office.
+The City Forester can advise what kinds of trees do well in Hastings.
+You can obtain a list of these from him or call the City Forester at 651-480-6177 or just stop by the Parks & Recreation Office, 920 10th St. West.
 Local Nurseries and Garden Centers are also good sources of information on planting the right tree for your location.

 How do I obtain a copy of the Hastings Tree Preservation Guidelines?